jrchac/ML-Recruitment-Project/README.md

 ## Usage
 - The EDA provides insights into the dataset's structure and characteristics, aiding in feature selection and understanding.
 - Machine learning experiments help in developing predictive models for recruitment decisions.
-- Fairness checks ensure that the models do not exhibit bias towards certain demographic groups.
+- Fairness checks ensure that the models are not biased towards certain demographic groups.
 - Models 1 and 2 represent the best-performing models, optimized for recruitment decision-making.

 ## Conclusion